TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 4/Colossians 4.2.md

 ---

-Continue stedfastly in prayer, watching therein with thanksgiving;
+Continue steadfastly in prayer, watching therein with thanksgiving;